andyml123/andyml123.github.io/get-well-soon-messages-for-a-friend.md

 <h2>Get Well Soon Messages for a Friend</h2>

+These get well card messages can be used in most situations for a friend.
+Be that recovering from an illness, sickness or even an injury or surgery.
+They would work well in a card or get well note, especially alongside flowers.
+You can also use them to say in person if you visit your friend, either at home or in hospital.

 <ul class="heart">
 <li>I haven't been able to stop thinking of you since I heard you were sick.
 Life just isn't the same without you, get well soon!</li>
 <li>To my best friend - I'm hoping you find strength with each new day and begin to feel better soon.</li>